 - Lack of skills, capabilities, and talent

 In addition to innovation culture, the lack of skills, capabilities, and talent is a much-cited digital transformation challenge.
-One of the most common features in organizations pursuing digital opportunities successfully is that they have a digitally talented workforce.
+One of the most common features in organisations pursuing digital opportunities successfully is that they have a digitally talented workforce.

 Digital development changes the capability requirements of workforce especially in traditional industries and thus investing significant resources in building the necessary capabilities to support digital transformation initiatives is needed.